EudyContreras/Othello-FX/README.md

 #### AI Agent

 Your agent must extend from the [Agent Move](https://github.com/EudyContreras/Othello-FX-Framework/blob/master/Othello%20FX%20Edu/src/com/eudycontreras/othello/controllers/AgentMove.java) which is a simple POJO containing important information used for determining how good your move algorithm performs, along with other information regarding the move search.
+The constructor of an *AgentMove* allows the turn/type to be specified as well as a name if you wish to give your agent a name.

 > Example Agent class which extends from AgentMove